 A yoga flow favorite, this is one of the classic back stretches for lower back pain.
 Cat and cow promotes flexibility and space as you unfurl the spine—and it’s also just kind of fun to do.

-Start by kneeling on all fours in a neutral position.
+Start by kneeling on all fours in a neutral position with your hands flat on the floor.
 Your hands will be under your shoulders and your knees should line up below your hips.
-Slowly arch your spine as you exhale, looking up and sticking your butt up—just go easy and don’t strain or overextend.
+Slowly arch your spine as you exhale, looking up and sticking your butt up and lifting your hips —just go easy and don’t strain or overextend.
 On your inhale, slowly round your back, forming a shape like a scared cat.
 Move gently back and forth between the two positions, breathing evenly as you go, for about one minute.

 Seated spinal twist